 Our task now is to prove that for any $d\ge1$ and $n\ge2$ an equivariant map

 exists if and only if $n$ is not a prime power.
-Here \begin{compactitem}[ $\bullet$] \item $\CellComplexComplement(d,n)$ is a finite regular CW complex of dimension $M:=(d-1)(n-1)$ on which $\Symm_n$ acts freely, permuting the $M$-dimensional cells, as described in Theorem~\ref{thm:cell_complex}; \item $S(W_n^{\oplus{d-1}})$ is the set of all $(d-1)\times n$ matrices of column sum $0$ and sum of the squares of all entries equal to $1$.
-This is a sphere of dimension $(d-1)(n-1)-1=M-1$, on which $\Symm_n$ acts by permutation of columns; this action is not free for $n>2$, but it has no fixed points. \end{compactitem} We proceed to apply equivariant obstruction theory, according to tom Dieck \cite[Sect.~II.3]{tomDieck:TransformationGroups}: Since \begin{compactitem}[ $\bullet$] \item $\CellComplexComplement(d,n)$ is a free $\Symm_n$-cell complex of dimension $M$, \item the dimension of the $\Symm_n$-sphere $S(W_n^{\oplus{d-1}})$ is $M-1$, and \item $S(W_n^{\oplus{d-1}})$ is $(M-1)$-simple and $(M-2)$-connected, \end{compactitem} the existence of an $\Symm_n$-equivariant map is equivalent to the vanishing of the primary obstruction
+Here \begin{compactitem}[ $\bullet$] \item $\CellComplexComplement(d,n)$ is a finite regular CW complex of dimension $M:=(d-1)(n-1)$ on which $\Symm_n$ acts freely (the action on the $M$-dimensional cells is described explicitly in Theorem~\ref{thm:cell_complex}); \item $S(W_n^{\oplus(d-1)})$ is the set of all $(d-1)\times n$ matrices of column sum $0$ and sum of the squares of all entries equal to $1$.
+This is a sphere of dimension $(d-1)(n-1)-1=M-1$, on which $\Symm_n$ acts by permutation of columns; this action is not free for $n>2$, but it has no stationary points. \end{compactitem} We proceed to apply Equivariant Obstruction Theory, according to tom Dieck \cite[Sect.~II.3]{tomDieck:TransformationGroups}: Since \begin{compactitem}[ $\bullet$] \item $\CellComplexComplement(d,n)$ is a free $\Symm_n$-cell complex of dimension $M$, \item the dimension of the $\Symm_n$-sphere $S(W_n^{\oplus(d-1)})$ is $M-1$, and \item $S(W_n^{\oplus(d-1)})$ is $(M-1)$-simple and $(M-2)$-connected, \end{compactitem} the existence of an $\Symm_n$-equivariant map is equivalent to the vanishing of the primary obstruction

-Here $c_f$ denotes the obstruction cocycle associated with a general position equivariant map $f:\CellComplexComplement(d,n)\rightarrow W_n^{\oplus{d-1}}$ (cf.~\cite[Def.~1.5, p.~2639]{BlagojevicBlagojevic}).
+Here $c_f$ denotes the obstruction cocycle associated with a general position equivariant map $f:\CellComplexComplement(d,n)\rightarrow W_n^{\oplus(d-1)}$ (cf.~\cite[Def.~1.5, p.~2639]{BlagojevicBlagojevic}).
 Its values on the $M$-cells $\check{c}$ are given by the degrees

 where $r$ denotes the radial projection.